 Courses are also available in areas such as safeguarding, counselling and positive behaviour management strategies, which may be paid for by your employer.

-You are responsible for your own career development and will need to seek out in-house and external opportunities relevant to your role.
+You'll need to take responsibility for your career development and will need to seek out in-house and external opportunities relevant to your role.

 Career prospects